jbaudanza/jbaudanza.github.com/markdown/async_rails.md

 To get back the full Rail's functionality, we need to construct a new rack application that is bundled with all the Rail's middleware.

-I've put included that functionality into the following mixin module.
+I've included that functionality into the following mixin module.

 ```ruby
 module AsyncController